 After disembarking at the beach here, you will get to enjoy a swim or snorkel along the rocky shorelines, typically in the company of marine turtles.
 From here, the excursion will head off on a walk that gives you a great opportunity to see some of the Galapagos iconic species as they skitter about a landscape that consists of tuff-stone layers and lava flows.
 At low tide, marine iguanas can oftentimes be found grazing upon the algae beds nearby.
 We can also observe a colony of fur-sea lions.
 After the visit, the whole group will have some additional time for swimming and/or snorkeling.

 Day 3 - Rabida & Bartolome Islands

 Some groups here will opt to go for a fascinating dinghy ride along the shores while others may choose to disembark on Rabida Island’s mesmerizing, red-colored beach.
 The color of this beach is the result of the unusually high levels of iron that are found within its sand.
 The walk here will bring guests close to a colony of Galapagos sea lions, marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s finches.
 Not far from the beach here, a saltwater pond is occasionally seen hosting American flamingos.
 This is also a great place to take a dip and snorkel along the beach, thanks in large part to the unique combination of underwater species and aquatic terrain.
-As the Santa Cruz II Galapagos Cruise sails to the next island from Rabida, we might even be lucky enough to spot dolphins!
+As the Santa Cruz II Galapagos Cruise sails to the next island from Rabida, we might even spot dolphins!